 Each online conversation will have some panelists who are doing related work.
 They will tell their story and where they are headed.
-Then all of the participants will be broken out into small online groups to tell their own story, connect with each other, and share learnings.
-This is interactive and fun!
+Then the facilitator will animate a group conversation with you!
+It is a great way to connect as a network across the country.

 Please note, all times are listed in Eastern Time.

 (Newfoundland: +1.5h | Atlantic: +1h | Central: -1h | Mountain: -2h | Pacific: -3h)